omarabdulmoniem/DES-Encryption-Program/README.md

 >DES.exe decrypt encrypted.dat key.txt decrypted.txt
 ```
 ## Notes for optimization
-This code can be optimized by reading files in binary format and using char arrays instead of strings
+This code can be optimized by reading files in a binary format directly to skip the overhead of the conversions and using char arrays instead of strings